-Ghost Lights: Reclaiming Theater in the Age of AIDS, an eight-part television documentary series, examines the impact of the AIDS crisis on the theater industry and community.
-It focuses on some of the 1,000+ theater artists felled by AIDS: telling their stories, showcasing their works, and inspiring new generations of artists who’ve lost mentors and guidance.
-It is not too late for these wonderfully creative lights to make at least part of their impact.
+Ghost Lights: Reclaiming Theater in the Age of AIDS, an eight-part television docuseries, explores the impact of the AIDS crisis on the theater industry and its vibrant community, navigating the toll the disease took during the last two decades of the 20th century.
+It spotlights some of the 1,000+ theater artists felled by AIDS, sharing their lives and work, and inspiring new generations or artists and theater lovers.